 Start by adding one or two of these exercises to your routine.
 You can then mix it up as you get stronger, creating workouts of six to seven exercises of your choosing (focusing on the upper body, lower body, overall body, or core).

 For an added twist, you can add dumbbells to the exercises of the beginner's workout.
 For example, you can hold a dumbbell in each hand as you do a set of lunges or squats.

-In this advanced workout program, you will need a set of resistance bands and an exercise ball.
+In this advanced workout program, you're going to need a set of resistance bandsand an exercise ball.
 These tools can help further strengthen the muscles used for stability.

 There are four exercises you should add to the plan:

 Stability ball push-ups: If you can complete a standard push-up with good form, try performing the exercise with your lower body positioned on the ball.
 Start with the ball under your knees and, as you get more comfortable with the exercise, move the ball closer to your feet.

 Banded side steps: Step on the middle of the resistance band and grab one handle in each hand.
 The band should be looped under your feet.
 Now, step to the side with your right foot while keeping your left foot on the band.
 Do five steps to the right and five steps to the left to complete a set.
 Rest and repeat for three to four more sets.